Consumer AI Tool for Personalized Micro-learning

 What I was worried about

 The obvious pushback against notes is that they fragment knowledge.
-A book's ideas have relationships, and slicing them into atomic units risks making content feel shallow and not insight.
+A book's ideas have relationships, and slicing them into atomic units risks making content feel shallow.
+However, a wall of scrollable text nobody finished — wasn't creating depth either.
+A shallow experience someone completes is more valuable than a rich experience someone abandons.

 The card content itself needed to be written carefully: each card had to stand alone but also create a pull toward the next one.
-That's a content design problem as much as a UX problem, and I worked with the team on how cards were structured editorially, not just visually.

 MIND MAP FEATURE